-- on the day you are no longer actively at work, - on the day your employment ends, or - six months before your 65th birthday, whichever comes first.
+- on the day your employment ends, or - six months before your 65th birthday, whichever comes first.

 The premium that TELUS pays for Primary LTD coverage is not a taxable benefit.
 If you become disabled, you pay income tax at the regular rate on the Long Term Disability benefits you receive from the Primary coverage (30% of your regular monthly earnings) because TELUS pays the premium for this coverage.